Tōbu Tōjō Line: March 2023 timetable revision

 Along with the opening of the Tōkyū Shin-Yokohama Line and Sōtetsu Shin-Yokohama Line on 18 March 2023, rapid (快速, Kaisoku) services, which were introduced in 2013, were abolished on the Tōjō Line.
 The same timetable revision also saw Kami-Itabashi Station being added to semi-express services.
 Rapid express trains now stop at Asakadai instead of Shiki and stop all stations northwest of Kawagoe whilst being the new service type of F-Liner trains, replacing the previous express service type.
 Express trains now make an additional stop at Asaka.
 TJ Liner trains towards Ikebukuro also operate on weekends & public holidays.
-Kawagoe limited express trains now have increased frequency in operation whilst a notable amount of inbound evening services operate from Ogawamachi to Ikebukuro whereas all inbound trains start from Shinrinkoen prior to the timetable revision.
+Kawagoe limited express trains now have increased frequency in operation whilst a notable amount of inbound evening services operate from Ogawamachi to Ikebukuro whereas all inbound trains start from Shinrin-kōen prior to the timetable revision.